seancdavis/seancdavis-com/src/blog/posts/2018-12-18-compile-es6-code-gulp-babel-part-2.md

 At this point, if you run the build (`npm run build`) you will see the files get compiled to a single `main.js` file in the `dist` directory.

 That's great, but you will eventually want to work with third-party libraries within your JavaScript components.
-And while you could load them separately in your [HTML](/wtf-is-html) file(s), it's easier to manage and can be more performant when you include those dependencies in your bundle.
+And while you could load them separately in your [HTML](/blog/wtf-is-html/) file(s/), it's easier to manage and can be more performant when you include those dependencies in your bundle.
 Let's try that out.

 ## Step 3: Add Dependencies